ultraq/redhorizon/redhorizon-classic/README.md

 A module that bridges the classic C&C file formats for use with the Red Horizon engine.
-All of the reverse engineering of the old codecs and files takes place here, and serve as working examples of code for other programmers.
+All of the reverse engineering of the old codecs and files takes place here, and serve as working examples for other programmers.

 Codecs